-Gastric bypass surgery alters hormones to relieve diabetes symptomsApril 30th, 2013 in Diabetes /
+Gastric bypass surgery alters hormones to relieve diabetes symptomsApril 30, 2013 in Medicine & Health / Diabetes

 –Gastric bypass surgery alters the hormones and amino acids produced during digestion, hinting at the mechanisms through which the surgery eliminates symptoms of type 2 diabetes, according to a recent study accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology & Metabolism (JCEM).